 (1) cigarette advertising and sales targeting blacks, (2) manipulating legislators to criminalize previously legal but rare post-gateway drug activities, while (3) sabotaging action (since the first Food and Drug Act to present) against the gateway drug that leads to "the worst of all drug habits, the smoking of tobacco" (as said by Dr. Herbert Tidswell, 1912), and (4) manipulating research to "justify" the above.

-to cause "black" crime via the tobacco - drugging process to to re-enslave via prison, then to disenfranchise them.
+to cause "black" crime via the tobacco - drugging process to re-enslave via prison, then to disenfranchise them.

 They are often unaware of white reformers' opposition to the use of tobacco as the starter drug leading into the cycle that leads to crime and disenfranchisement.
 Too often, racists' tobacco-using victims are hooked into "wanting" (without "informed choice and consent") to do what 'massa' had been allowed to do (to smoke and drink), while forbidding slaves to do likewise.
 The use of tobacco, to racists' victims, seems to be an element of freedom, whereas it is in reality a left-over vestige of slavery, and a particularly vicious one.
 (See 1882 Example.)